Allyson-English/GunViolenceStats/README.md

 To Do (MVP):
+- [ ] Purchase domain name and host site
 - [ ] Create a drop down menu for web users to choose their state (and city?) that queries database
-- [ ] Purchase domain name and host site

 Notes:
 - Include census data in database?
-- How to set up a scheduler through Github?
+- How to set up a scheduler on AWS instance